-The fellow will be involved in the current research activities at the first year site.
-Regular conferences will be held with members in the Jefferson School of Population Health at TJU to discuss research projects and academic experience.
-It is expected that the fellow will visit Janssen Scientific Affairs, several times during the first fellowship year.
-The fellow will have an opportunity to present ongoing research reports, attend seminars, and interact with program faculty and preceptors at both sites.
+The fellow will be involved in the current research activities with faculty at the first year site.
+Regular conferences will be held with members in the Jefferson College of Population Health at TJU to discuss research projects and gain academic experience.
+The fellow will visit Janssen Scientific Affairs for meetings and seminars several times during the first fellowship year.
+The fellow will have an opportunity to present ongoing research reports, attend scientific conferences, and gain experience recruiting and interviewing candidates for future fellowship positions.

-To maintain effective communications and enhance the fellowship experience, it is expected that the fellow will visit Thomas Jefferson University several times during the second year.
+To maintain effective communications and enhance the fellowship experience, the second-year fellow will act as a mentor to the first-year fellow at the university site.

 Thomas Jefferson University

-Thomas Jefferson University is dedicated to health sciences education and research and is composed of six colleges and schools:
+Thomas Jefferson University is dedicated to health sciences education and research and is composed of six colleges:

-The Jefferson School of Population Health (JSPH) is an integral part of TJU.
-JSPH provides exemplary graduate academic programming, continuing education courses and conferences, and sustained research and consulting in areas of health policy, population health, healthcare quality and safety.
-JSPH's involvement in health policy and outcomes includes outcomes management, pharmacoeconomic research, clinical evaluation sciences, and health services research.
-Researchers associated with the school promote education and training through numerous industry fellowships and are considered experts and leaders within the healthcare professional community.
+The Jefferson College of Population Health (JCPH) is an integral part of TJU.
+JCPH provides exemplary graduate academic programming, continuing education courses and conferences, and sustained research and consulting in areas of health economics, health policy, population health, and healthcare quality and safety.
+JCPH's involvement in health policy and outcomes includes outcomes management, pharmacoeconomic research, clinical evaluation sciences, and health services research.
+Researchers associated with the school promote education and training through multiple industry fellowships and are considered experts and leaders within the healthcare professional community.

 Janssen Scientific Affairs, LLC.

 Janssen Scientific Affairs, LLC, is a member of the Johnson & Johnson family of companies.
 Johnson & Johnson is the world's largest manufacturer of healthcare products, serving the consumer, pharmaceutical, and professional markets.

 The fellowship provides a competitive stipend and benefits package through Thomas Jefferson University.